keu/docs/software/manage-airflow-versions.md

 > **Note:** If you'd like to change the version of Airflow you'd like to upgrade to, you can do so at anytime by clicking **Cancel**, re-selecting a new version and once again clicking **Upgrade**.
 More on that below.

-### via the Astronomer Software CLI
+### via the Astronomer CLI

-To initialize the Airflow upgrade process via the Astronomer Software CLI, first make sure you're authenticated by running `$ astro auth login <your-base-domain>`.
+To initialize the Airflow upgrade process via the Astronomer CLI, first make sure you're authenticated by running `$ astro auth login <your-base-domain>`.

 Once authenticated, grab the `Deployment ID` of the Airflow Deployment you'd like to upgrade by running: